jwynia/abstract-strategy-games-designer/context-network/processes/document_integration.md

 # Document Integration Process

 ## Purpose
-This document outlines the process for integrating external documents from the inbox folder into the context network.
+This document outlines the process for integrating external documents from the inbox folder into the context network, with specific tracking for the Abstract Strategy Game Designer project integration.

 ## Classification
 - **Domain:** Documentation